 It's not unheard of to be admitted after getting placed on a waitlist.
-For the Fall 2016 admission cycle, schools that used waitlists accepted an average of 23 percent of students on those lists, according to the 2017 State of College Admission report from the National Association for College Admission Counseling.
-That number represents a 31 percent jump from the previous year.
+For the Fall 2018 admission cycle, schools that used waitlists accepted an average of 20 percent of students on those lists, according to the 2019 State of College Admission report from the National Association for College Admission Counseling.

 Ask the admissions office the deadline by which they let students know whether they'll be let in.
 This varies by school but typically takes place in May or June, after the deposit deadline for admitted students to enroll.
 You may need to accept an offer elsewhere before you've heard back from your top choice school.
 If that's the case, you'll need to decide whether you still want to go to the school that waitlisted you since there may be financial drawbacks such as a lost deposit or less financial aid.

 2. Re-evaluate the Schools That Did Accept You

 Don't miss out on enrolling in another school while you're waiting to hear from the school that waitlisted you.
 If you can, make another round of college visits and re-evaluate the financial aid offers that you received.

 Be sure to keep your grades up in the meantime, since the admissions department of the school that waitlisted you may want to see an updated transcript before making their ultimate decision.